 The primary products produced by CMC are creosote, which is a registered pesticide in the United States and used primarily in the pressure treatment of railroad crossties, and carbon pitch, which is sold primarily to the aluminum industry for the production of carbon anodes used in the smelting of aluminum.
 We have reduced capacity in our CMC plants in North America and Europe over the past several years to levels required to meet creosote demand in North America for the treatment of railroad crossties.
-The CMC business currently supplies our North American RUPS business with the majority of its creosote requirements.
+The CMC business currently supplies our North American RUPS business with its creosote requirements.

 On February 18, 2020, we entered into a definitive agreement to sell Koppers (Jiangsu) Carbon Chemical Company Limited ("KJCC") to Fangda Carbon New Material Co., Ltd and C-Chem Co., Ltd., a subsidiary of Nippon Steel Chemical & Material Co., Ltd. KJCC is a 75 percent-owned coal tar distillation company which is part of our CMC segment.
-On April 16, 2020, the pending divestiture reached a key milestone by filing for antitrust approval with China's State Administration for Market Regulation of China (SAMR) and a decision is anticipated to be issued by June 2020.
+On April 29, 2020, the pending divestiture reached a key milestone by receiving antitrust approval from China's State Administration for Market Regulation of China (SAMR).
 In 2019, KJCC's sales totaled \$127.4 million and its operating profit totaled \$5.9 million.
-The sales price is \$107.0 million, subject to adjustment for cash, debt and working capital at closing, which is expected to occur in four to six months from signing due to required regulatory approvals in China and achievement of other closing conditions.
+The sales price is \$107.0 million, subject to adjustment for cash, debt and working capital at closing, which is expected to occur in the third quarter of 2020 due to required regulatory approvals in China and achievement of other closing conditions.
 At closing, we estimate the gain on the sale of KJCC will be approximately \$45 million and net cash proceeds to Koppers will be approximately \$65 million, after noncontrolling interest, taxes and expenses.
 The results of KJCC are reflected as a discontinued operation in the consolidated financial statements and the supporting footnotes.

 In the third quarter of 2019, we ceased remaining production activities at our Follansbee, West Virginia.
-As a result of recent initiatives to reduce capacity, we expect additional restructuring and related charges to earnings of approximately \$2 million to \$5 million through 2021.
-The overall expected future cash requirements for the CMC plant closures are estimated to be approximately \$14 million through 2021.
+As a result of this action and other previously disclosed initiatives to reduce capacity in our CMC business, we expect additional restructuring and related charges to earnings of approximately \$2 million to \$5 million through 2021.
+The overall remaining future cash requirements for CMC plant closures still in progress are estimated to be approximately \$13 million through 2021.